Enable browser connection on lab virtual machines

 DevTest Labs integrates with Azure Bastion, which enables you to connect to your virtual machines through a browser.
 You first need to enable browser connection on lab virtual machines.

 As an owner of a lab you can enable accessing all lab virtual machines through a browser.
 You don't need an additional client, agent, or piece of software.
-Azure Bastion provides secure and seamless RDP/SSH connectivity to your virtual machines directly in the Azure portal over SSL.
+Azure Bastion provides secure and seamless RDP/SSH connectivity to your virtual machines directly in the Azure portal over TLS.
 When you connect via Azure Bastion, your virtual machines don't need a public IP address.
 For more information, see What is Azure Bastion?

 This article shows how to enable browser connection on lab virtual machines.